County-call prep

 Questions for floodplain, drainage, wetlands, and soils

-What floodplain development permits, elevation information, or design reviews may be needed?
+• What floodplain development permits, elevation details, or design reviews may be needed?

-Are wetlands, streams, ponds, mapped water features, or environmental flags visible in public data?
+• Are wetlands, streams, ponds, mapped water features, or soil limitations part of the screening question?

 Recorded documents

-Are restrictive covenants, subdivision restrictions, HOA/POA documents, or deed restrictions recorded?
+• Are restrictive covenants, subdivision restrictions, HOA or POA documents, or deed restrictions recorded?

-Are there deeds or prior documents that should be reviewed by a title professional?
+• Are there deeds or prior documents a title professional should review?

-Where should a buyer or title company search for recorded documents?
+• Where should a buyer or title company search for recorded documents for this parcel?

 Assessor and tax

-Are there special assessments, exemptions, agricultural/timber classifications, rollback questions, or other tax-account notes?
+• Are there special assessments, exemptions, agricultural or timber classifications, rollback questions, or other notes?

-Could a sale or use change affect tax status, and who should confirm the tax consequences?
+• Could a sale or use change affect tax status, and who should confirm the tax consequence?

 Utilities